dannypule/atlas-of-thrones/README.md

 CORS_ORIGIN=http://localhost:8080
 ```

 You'll need to change the username in the DATABASE_URL entry to match your Postgres user credentials.
-Unless your name is "Patrick", that is, in which case it might already be fine.

 Run `npm run local` to start the API server on `localhost:5000`, and to build/watch/serve the frontend code from `localhost:8080`.